 My background is taxation and project management accounting, I have a passion for helping people to have financial understanding in their businesses, compliance and identifying processes to improve business methods and knowledge.

-Currently studying towards a Masters in Business Innovation, with majors in Enterprise Leadership and Digital Transformation.
+Qualifications: Bachelor of Commerce Accounting (Major) and Human Resource (minor), currently studying towards a Diploma in Financial Counselling, currently studying towards a Masters in Business Innovation, with majors in Enterprise Leadership and Digital Transformation.

 Our new Gatton based RFCSSQ counsellor, Vicki Franklin moved from Charleville this year to her new home just outside Gatton.